keremciu/insurance/README.md

 Conclusion: In real world example, I would go for ServiceWorker but for limited time localStorage would serve right.

 #### Possible scaling thoughts
-  - Here we have only two big components (Wizard and Recommendation), it's hard to scale to more without reusable components.
+  - Here we have only two big components (Wizard and Recommendation), it's hard to scale bigger without reusable components.
   -- I'd prefer to create some dub components and separate logic better but it's not necessary for this scale.
   --
   - User/Product research would help to understand the wizard better.